 Mari confirmed that the only point raised at the ECB ASEG (Asset Servicing Experts Group) for omnibus accounts was the blocking of securities in the meeting event to preserve the right to the incentive premium.

 Once the updated MP has been agreed, including the CR for SR2023, feedback will be provided to the ECB - agreed deadline end of March.

+Feedback from DE NMPG after the call:

+DE NMPG agrees with the MP.
+Some institutions don’t think that this is a perfect and desirable solution, however it seems to be a good compromise

 Action: All NMPGs to review XS proposal and revert at next call.